TengMCing/PhD/Thesis/03-chap3.html.md

-# Automated Assessment of Residual Plots with Computer Vision Models
+# Automated Assessment of Residual Plots with Computer Vision Models {#sec-second-paper}

 Plotting residuals is a standard practice in linear regression diagnostics, essential for identifying deviations from model assumptions such as linearity, homoscedasticity, and normality.
 Visual inference provides an inferential framework to assess whether residual plots contain patterns inconsistent with model assumptions, typically using a lineup protocol.
 However, the lineup protocol's reliance on human judgment limits its scalability.
 This study addresses this limitation by automating the interpretation of residual plots using computer vision models.
 We develop a distance measure based on Kullback-Leibler divergence to quantify the disparity between the residual distribution of a fitted classical normal linear regression model and the reference distribution.
 We propose a computer vision model to estimate this distance from residual plots, facilitating formal statistical testing and bootstrapping techniques to assess model specification.
 Our computer vision model shows strong performance, though it performs slightly less effectively on non-linearity visual patterns.
 The statistical tests based on the estimated distance exhibit lower sensitivity than conventional tests but higher sensitivity than human visual tests.
 Examples demonstrate the method's effectiveness across different scenarios, highlighting its value in automating the diagnostic process and supplementing traditional methods.